pipegalera/starter-academic/content/post/credit-card-approval/index.md

 The dataset is not clean.
-For example, the column 1 has an object type but the values are numerical.
-Since we only have 16 columns, we can have a glance of every column to see what we should be looking for in the cleanning phase using a loop.
+For example, column 1 has an object type but clearly the values are numerical.
+Since we only have 16 columns, we can have a glance at every column to see what we should be looking for in the cleaning phase using a loop.

 The loop prints the first 20 unique elements of every column.